karatelabs/karate-addons/karate-kafka/README.md

 * Support for performance testing
 * Express data and assertions as JSON
 * Avro or plain JSON serialization support
-* Use Avro schemas directly, no code-generation required
+* Use Avro or Protobuf schemas directly, no code-generation required
+* Kafka schema registry is optional, use schemas directly from files

 ## Launch Webinar
 * Includes an explanation and demo, you can watch it [on YouTube](https://youtu.be/xapqNmZoolE?si=UGKB3RnYnzoi9g1H).